kas-xd/dwm-dots/README.md

-By default owner of dwm, st and dwmblocks is the root user, so to change change config you need to set ownership by using this command:
+after compiling ownership of dwm, st and dwmblocks will set to root user, so to change change config you need to set ownership by using this command:

 `cd ~/suckless/`